 This time I was in the heart of Venice, in this palatial apartment thanks to Go with Oh!

-Luckily I didn’t stay in this place all alone, instead I had my friend Julie, Katrina, and Dario with me for a few nights there since it had 3 bedrooms and 2 bathrooms!
+Luckily I didn’t stay in this place all alone, instead, I had my friends Julie, Katrina, and Dario with me for a few nights since it had 3 bedrooms and 2 bathrooms!
 It was a great home base from which to explore, and we even spent some nights ‘in’ cooking dinner for ourselves!

 How to Have Local Experiences in Venice

-I will be writing in much more detail about some of the twitter travel tips and sites, plus some new ones I found on my own.
-But for now this is a great collection of some of my favorite tips which led me around Venice…and yes, they got me lost!
+I will be writing in much more detail about some of the Twitter travel tips and sites, plus some new ones I found on my own.
+But for now, this is a great collection of some of my favorite tips that led me around Venice…and yes, they got me lost!